-As a next step, the reported data were quality checked to decide in which cases these are fit for use.
-In the quality checks, it was taken into account that the greenhouse gas emissions from Annex I Parties have been reviewed on an annual basis for many years.
-For air pollutants, this annual review cycle is in place since 2017 as part of the NEC Directive, thus covering only the EU Member States.
-While this annual review cycle has improved reporting by countries over time, still shortcomings are identified for EU Member States (IIASA, 2019).
-For non-EU countries, the completeness and quality of the inventory data differs significantly between countries, and for some countries no national emission inventory is available at all (EMEP, 2020).
-All in all, a thorough check on completeness and accuracy is key before using reported emission inventory data for air quality assessment.
+As a next step, the reported data were quality-checked to decide the cases in which these are fit for use.
+In the quality checks, it was taken into account that the greenhouse gas emissions from Annex I parties have been reviewed on an annual basis for many years.
+For air pollutants, this annual review cycle has been in place since 2017 as part of the National Emission Ceilings Directive (NEC Directive), thus covering only the EU Member States.
+While this annual review cycle has improved reporting by countries over time, shortcomings are still identified for EU Member States (IIASA, 2019).
+For non-EU countries, the completeness and quality of the inventory data differ significantly between countries, and for some countries no national emission inventory is available at all (EMEP, 2020).
+All in all, a thorough check of completeness and accuracy is key before using reported emission inventory data for air quality assessment.
 Therefore, as a starting point the reported data from each EU Member State (including the United Kingdom and also including Iceland, Norway and Switzerland) were used, whereas reported emission data from other countries were not used.
 Hereafter these 31 countries are referred to as the EU+ countries.
-While for all of these other countries (consisting of Turkey, Balkan countries, and former Soviet Union countries) in some cases reported emission data are submitted, no consistent emission inventory for air pollutants is available on an annual basis.
+While for all of these other countries (consisting of Turkey, Balkan countries and former Soviet Union countries) in some cases reported emission data are submitted, no consistent emission inventory for air pollutants is available on an annual basis.
 Therefore GAINS emissions were used for these countries.
-And while for some of these countries GHG emissions are being reported to UNFCCC, for consistency reasons GAINS data were also used for the CH4.
+And while for some of these countries GHG emissions are being reported to the UN-FCCC, for consistency reasons GAINS data were also used for the CH4.
 Figure 2 shows the data sources for each European country.